Linear spawning/rearing habitat model

 rearing

-downstream of spawning stream OR
+on spawning segment OR downstream of spawning segment OR

 on a tributary downstream of spawning and beginning within 10m of the tributary OR